Tverous/Project-Your-Data/src/handout.md

 ### Part C.2 - Project the Embeddings [5 pt]

-Adjust the following code to write the embeddings to the TensorBoard:
+Adjust the following codes to write the embeddings to the TensorBoard:
 ``` pyhton
 correct = 0
 total = 0